 Is wild rice supposed to be crunchy?

-Wild rice is supposed to have a bite to it!
-When wild rice is done cooking, it will split or pop!
-You will know if this happens if your wild rice splits down the middle and turns a beige or white color!
+Wild rice is supposed to have a bite to its texture!
+When wild rice is done cooking, it will split or pop.
+You will know if this happens if your wild rice splits down the middle and turns a beige or white color.

-Your wild rice should have a bite, meaning it shouldn’t hurt your teeth when you bit it and it shouldn’t be super mushy!
+Your wild rice should have a bite, meaning it shouldn’t hurt your teeth when you bite into it but it should still have a tender texture.

 How is wild rice different than other rice?